Great Atlantic Resources (CVE:GR) Trading Down 17.6% – Here’s Why

-Shares of Great Atlantic Resources Corp.
-(CVE:GR – Get Free Report) fell 17.6% during mid-day trading on Thursday .
-The company traded as low as C$0.07 and last traded at C$0.07.
-330,302 shares traded hands during trading, an increase of 225% from the average session volume of 101,587 shares.
+Great Atlantic Resources Corp.
+(CVE:GR – Get Free Report) dropped 17.6% during mid-day trading on Thursday .
+The stock traded as low as C$0.07 and last traded at C$0.07.
+Approximately 330,302 shares were traded during mid-day trading, an increase of 225% from the average daily volume of 101,587 shares.
 The stock had previously closed at C$0.09.

 Great Atlantic Resources Corp., an exploration company, engages in the acquisition, exploration, and evaluation of mineral properties in Canada.
 It explores for gold, silver, lead, zinc, tungsten, antimony, copper, nickel, cobalt, vanadium, and other precious and base metals.
 The company holds interest in the Golden Promise project located in central Newfoundland.